 Are you wondering if your DNA will match your siblings?
-The answer is yes, your DNA will always match you and your full and half siblings.
-In this post, you’ll learn how much DNA you share with your brothers and sisters.
+In this post, learn whether your siblings have the same DNA as you do, how much you share, and more.

 How Much DNA Do I Share With My Siblings?

-When it comes to any other relationship, even siblings, the amount of DNA will always, always vary.
+When it comes to any other relationship, even full siblings, the amount of DNA will always vary, falling somewhere in the range of shared DNA percentages that I listed above.

 There are two ways to estimate the amount of DNA that siblings share.
-Some people want to know a percentage, and others are interested in centimorgans (cMs), which is a term used to measure DNA.
+Some people want to know a percentage of shared DNA, and others are interested in a specific number of centimorgans (cMs), which is a term used to measure DNA.

-Imagine that each parent has a deck of cards (and it automatically replenishes).
-You get half of the deck of cards from each parent, and your sibling gets half, too.
+Imagine that each parent has a deck of 52 cards (and it automatically replenishes).
+Imagine that you randomly pick half of the deck of cards from each parents.

-But each of you got different cards.
-Some will be the same (about 50%) and some will be different (about 50%).
-It’s random, though, and that’s why you never know how many “cards” will match those of your siblings.
+Based on statistics, we know that about 50% will be the same and about 50% will be different.
+It’s random, though, and that’s why you never know how many “cards”, or which cards, will match those of your siblings.

 That is, unless you do a DNA test.